Direct to consumer brands are taking over the world.

 Build Better Relationships With Customers

-With the DTC model, it’s easier to communicate your brand’s values and mission to your customers.
+With the direct to consumer model, it’s easier to communicate your brand’s values and mission to your customers.

 If you sell a product via a traditional retailer, you might make a profit, however, you lose the opportunity to relay your brand’s story or interact directly with your customers.
 This is crucial for building long-lasting consumer relationships.